XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/accountroot.md

 ---
 html: accountroot.html
 parent: ledger-entry-types.html
+seo:
-blurb: The settings, XRP balance, and other metadata for one account.
+    description: The settings, XRP balance, and other metadata for one account.
 labels:
   - Accounts
   - XRP